ismyhc/vsecp256k1/README.md

 `pacman -S automake libtool`

 ### How to compile the C requirements:
+- Make sure you have automake and libtool installed
 - Navigate to where the module was installed
-- Run the following commands:
+- Run the following command assuming you .vmodules locations is like bellow:
-`v run vsecp256k1/build.vsh`
+`v run ~/.vmodules/vsecp256k1/build.vsh`

 This should compile the C code and generate the necessary files for the V module.
 You should only have to do this once.